xiaolousun/SLAT/README.md

-# TransT-M - High-performance Transformer Tracking
+# Mix Attention Tracker Code based TransT
 Official implementation of the TransT-M, including training code and trained models.

 ## Installation
-This document contains detailed instructions for installing the necessary dependencied for **TransT-M**.
-The instructions have been tested on Ubuntu 18.04 system.
+This document contains detailed instructions for installing the necessary dependencied for **SLAT**.
+The instructions have been tested on Ubuntu 20.04 system.

 #### Install dependencies
 * Create and activate a conda environment